Bread of Life Apostolate to the Sick and Homebound

 To refer to it as an apostolate rather than simply a ministry emphasizes that those who make visits on behalf of the parish serve as co-workers with the clergy, commissioned with a special task of bringing Holy Communion from Mass to those who hunger for the Lord’s sustenance.
 Beyond long-term immobility or sickness, other needs that would find support through this outreach include acute illness and recovery from surgery.
 Our committed volunteers participate in ongoing prayer and formation opportunities, Safe Environment training and are commissioned as Extraordinary Ministers of Holy Communion.

-If you are interested in learning how you can help, or if you or someone you know would like a home visit from a priest or minister to the homebound, please contact Fr.
-Bryce Evans, Associate Pastor and Coordinator of Pastoral Care, at 763-745-3491 or at firstname.lastname@example.org.
+If you are interested in learning how you can help, or if you or someone you know would like a home visit from a priest or minister to the homebound, please email Fr.
+Bryce Evans, Associate Pastor and Coordinator of Pastoral Care, or 763-745-3491.